jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Building and operating a venue requires workers; however, the relevant question is whether the project produces a lasting net increase in local employment.
 Several factors limit the effect:

-- The jobs created to serve stadium patrons reflect the reallocation of spending form other local business; thus, they represent shifted employment, not net new jobs.
+- The jobs created to serve stadium patrons reflect the reallocation of spending from other local business; thus, they represent shifted employment, not net new jobs.
 - Most stadium jobs are part-time, seasonal, or tied to a limited number of event days.
 - Stadium building is expensive and requires many skilled and highly paid workers, but again this does not reflect a net gain in employment, rather it represents a shift from other construction projects
 - Commissioned economic impact reports often count all jobs connected to a project without subtracting jobs displaced elsewhere.